Not long ago, a young entrepreneur asked for my advice on how to fire a remote employee.

 I don’t want to suggest that firing someone is anywhere near as unpleasant an experience as being fired.
 For the person being let go, it’s a scary, life-altering moment — which is why you want to remove all the pain and uncertainty you can from the process.
 Put yourself on the other side of the table, and make it about them.
 The decision has been made; now it’s your job to deliver the news with sensitivity and compassion.

 We’ve made all the mistakes, so you don’t have to.Listen and learn, friends

 When you can’t be across the table from the team member you’re letting go, video is the next best option.
 The person needs to see your face, read your body language, and understand that you care deeply for them and are sincere in helping them move on in a positive way.

+I’ve fired someone over the phone once, and I will never do it again.
 It was awful — I felt like a total jerk.
 The person started crying, and I wasn’t prepared for what a cold experience it was for them.
 It’s been several years and I still feel terrible about it.

 2. Don’t wait